flink-extended/ai-flow/docs/content/deployment/configuration_deprecated.md

     notification_server_uri: localhost:50051
 ```

-## AI Flow Project Config
+## AIFlow Project Config
-For an AI Flow project, we need to set some basic configs and besides, we must set `blob` config to tell AI Flow where the workflow should be executed.
+For an AIFlow project, we need to set some basic configs and besides, we must set `blob` config to tell AIFlow where the workflow should be executed.

 ### Basic Config
 ```yaml